 The liability exclusions and limitations described in Section M also apply to the personal liability of employees, representatives and agents.

-6. Without prejudice to Section N(6), Customer’s other entitlements to damages and compensation of futile expenses lapse after one (1) year.
-This does not apply to entitlement for damages for injury to life, limb or health.
-Moreover, it does not apply to Customer’s entitlements under ProdHaftG or in the case of guarantees (Section 276(1) BGB) or warranties (guarantee, Section 443 BGB), nor to its entitlements to other damages arising from intentional or grossly negligent breach of obligation.
+6. Without prejudice to Section N(6), the Customer’s other entitlements to damages and compensation of futile expenses lapse after one (1) year.
+This does not apply to the entitlement to claim damages for injury to life, limb or health.
+Moreover, it does not apply to Customer’s entitlements under ProdHaftG or in the case of guarantees (Section 276(1) BGB) or guarantees (Section 443 BGB), nor to its entitlements to other damages arising from intentional or grossly negligent breach of obligation.

 7. Indemnity against third-party claims

-Customer indemnifies us against all claims made by Customer’s agents or other third parties deployed by Customer that exceed the scope of liability described in Section M; this includes claims arising from pre-contractual obligations and commercial contacts.
+The Customer indemnifies us against all claims made by the Customer’s agents or other third parties deployed by the Customer that exceed the scope of liability described in Section M; this includes claims arising from pre-contractual obligations and commercial contacts.

 1. Obligation to inspect and report.
-Customer’s rights in cases of material defect are subject to its obligation to properly inspect Goods and notify us of defects (Section 377 HGB).
+The Customer’s rights in cases of material defect are subject to its obligation to properly inspect goods and notify us of defects (Section 377 HGB).